SomeoneElseOSM/openstreetmap-carto-AJT/README.md

 * Display stiles on the map at the same level as gates.
 A new icon for stiles based on the gate icon was created.

+* Render different sorts of trees (broadleaved/needleleaved/mixed)

+* Distinguished between narrow (footpath/path) and wide (track/road) PRoWs and non-PRoWs.

+* Render trunk as primary red, rather than green.

+* Made low-zoom tiles more road-specific.

+* Added support for zoom levels 19 and 20 (wider roads and z19, larger text at z20).